growthbook/growthbook-react/README.md

 -  **Use your existing event tracking** (Segment, Snowplow, Mixpanel, custom)
 -  **Adjust variation weights and targeting** without deploying new code

+Join [our Growth Book Users Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
+We're here to help - and to make Growth Book even better.

 ## Installation

 `yarn add @growthbook/growthbook-react`